 This white cupcake recipe is also the base for my popular strawberry filled cupcakes recipe.
-While they may be soft and light, these cupcakes will hold up to any frostings and fillings you may want to add.
+While they may be soft and light, these cupcakes can hold up to any frostings and fillings you may want to add.

 Ingredients and substitutions